khalladay/khalladay.github.com/_posts/2017-12-13-Custom-Allocators-Vulkan.md

 * All the errors I mentioned earlier are checked for.
 The checkf function essentially a macro for an assert that prints a log message and pops up a message window if it fails.
 * Even though we aren't using it in this allocator, the Allocation structure we're returning gets it's offset set to 0 so that we can pass the offset to bind calls later.

-With the allocation code out of the way, the rest of the allocator interface is pretty boring to looks at:
+With the allocation code out of the way, the rest of the allocator interface is pretty boring to look at:

 {% highlight c %}
 void free(Allocation& allocation)